-This medicine is used together with diet and exercise to help control blood sugar levels in adults who have type 2 diabetes.
-It is used to reduce the risk of cardiovascular diseases such as heart attack, stroke, or death in adults with type 2 diabetes and established cardiovascular disease.
+This medicine is used together with diet and exercise to help control blood sugar levels in adults who have non-insulin dependent diabetes.
+It is used to reduce the risk of cardiovascular diseases such as heart attack, stroke, or death in adults with non-insulin dependent diabetes and established cardiovascular disease.

-Controlling the blood sugar of a diabetic individual will help prevent the common complications of the disease, which include kidney damage, nerve problems like blindness, sexual function problems, and loss of limbs.
-Invokana is used by people with type 2 diabetes and heart problems to lower their risk of death from stroke or heart attack, the need to be hospitalized for heart failure, or death from heart disease.
+Controlling the blood sugar of a diabetic individual will help prevent the common complications of the disease, which include kidney damage, nerve problems, problems like blindness, sexual function problems, and loss of limbs.
+Invokana is used by people with non-insulin dependent diabetes and heart problems to lower their risk of death from stroke or heart attack, the need to be hospitalized for heart failure, or death from heart disease.

-Your doctor prescribed Invokana because he or she has deemed that the benefit to you is greater than the risk of side effects.
-Not everyone who uses this meds will experience serious side effects.
+Your doctor prescribed Invokana because he or she has deemed that the benefit to you is greater than the risk of adverse effects.
+Not everyone who uses these meds will experience serious repercussions.

-The more common side effects of Invokana are the following:
+The more common adverse effects of Invokana are the following: